Lillskog/PhotonPlant/readme.md

 ### Photo resistor
 The photo resistor used is nothing fancy (for more advance sensors look into breakout boards measuring light/UV).
 Various projects recommends a 10k pull-down resistor.
 The boundaries dark/bright are defined by blocking the sensor/exposing it to a flashlight.
 Note!
 The pre-defined boundaries are a product of a 5V power supply.

+## Other components
+- Enclosure box, preferably weather proof
+- Relay shield
+- [Water pump](https://www.vellemanstore.com/en/velleman-vma421-water-pump-for-arduino), any aquarium pump would probably work

 ## Schematics

 ## Task log
 - [x] Setting up Particle Photon (2019-07-03)
 - [x] Individual functionality for each sensor (2019-07-04)
-- [ ] Merge and read all sensors at once
+- [x] Merge and read all sensors at once (2019-07-04)
-- [ ] Prototyping
+- [x] Prototyping (2019-07-20)
-- [ ] Add functionality to control water pump using a relay
+- [x] Add functionality to control water pump using a relay (2019-08-20)
 - [ ] Define the sweet spots
 - [ ] Implement machine learning algorithm to process data and optimize plant growth